Training Workshop Session Dates

-It is important to note that members must be 15 years old (Note: Under 18 requires parental consent and conditions apply) to attend an ORRCA training course to become a rescue team member.
+It is important to note that members must be over 15 years old (Note: Under 18 requires parental consent and conditions apply) to attend an ORRCA training course to become a rescue team member.

 How does an ORRCA training workshop work?